 A New Haven motorcycle accident lawyer is going to be your advocate throughout the entire case.
 Whereas most individuals do not have the resources necessary to take on insurance carriers, an attorney will be fully prepared to handle every aspect of the claim.
 They can:

 When examining data presented by the Connecticut Crash Data Repository (CTCDR), we can see that there were 2,275 total people involved in motorcycle collisions during the latest reporting year across the state.
 Out of these incidents, there were:

 When we compare motorcycle-involved crashes to non-motorcycle-involved crashes over the same timeframe, we can see that a significantly higher percentage of motorcycle-involved incidents resulted in fatal injuries or other types of injuries.

 This higher fatality and injury rate is the result of the vulnerabilities of the motorcyclist themselves.
 Unfortunately, even when a motorcyclist is wearing protective gear and a helmet, they face an increased risk of injuries or death when an accident occurs.
 There is simply no way for their bodies to protect themselves against a vehicle that weighs thousands of pounds of slamming into them.
 It is not uncommon for the New Haven motorcycle accident lawyers at Jacobs & Jacobs to help clients who have sustained the following injuries:

 Motorcycle accidents can occur in a variety of ways and in around the New Haven area.
 These incidents can be caused by the negligence of a motorcycle rider, a vehicle driver, or both.
 Sometimes, hazardous road conditions, poor weather, or road defects contribute to the crash.
 Often though, we discover that motorcycle crashes are caused by the careless or negligent actions of vehicle drivers operating around the motorcyclists.
 This can include the following types of behaviors:

-Motorcycle accident victims in New Haven and the surrounding areas may be entitled to various types of compensation for their losses.
-At Jacobs & Jacobs, our car accident attorneys strive to recover various types of economic and non-economic compensation on behalf of motorcycle accident victims.
+Motorcycle accident victims may be entitled to various types of compensation for their losses.
+At Jacobs & Jacobs, our New Haven car accident attorneys strive to recover various types of economic and non-economic compensation on behalf of motorcycle accident victims.
 This can include, but is not limited to, the following: